-Reset - returns all configuration settings except the switch's IP address, subnet mask, and default gateway settings to the factory default settings.

-Reset Config - returns all configuration settings to the factory default settings, but does not save the settings or reboot the switch.
-If you select this option the switch configuration will be returned to the factory default settings for the current session only.
-When the switch is rebooted, it will return to the last configuration saved to the switch's NV-RAM using the Save Changes option.
+- Reset Returns all configuration settings to the factory default settings except the Switch's stacking mode, IP address, subnet mask, and default gateway settings. - Reset Config Returns all configuration settings to the factory default settings except the stacking mode configuration, but does not save the settings or reboot the Switch.
+If you select this option the Switch configuration will be returned to the factory default settings for the current session only.
+When the Switch is rebooted, it will return to the last configuration saved to the Switch's NV-RAM using the Save Changes option.

-Reset System - returns all configuration settings to the factory default settings, but does not save the settings or reboot the switch.
-If you select this option the switch configuration will be returned to the factory default settings and then saves the factory default configuration to the switch's NV-RAM.
-The switch will then reboot.
-When the switch has rebooted, it will have the same configuration as when it was delivered from the factory.
+• Reset System - Returns all configuration settings to the factory default settings, but does not save the settings or reboot the Switch.
+If you select this option the Switch configuration will be returned to the factory default settings and then saves the factory default configuration to the Switch's NV-RAM.
+The Switch will then reboot.
+When the Switch has rebooted, it will have the same configuration as when it was delivered from the factory.